-Schemas are found in the Flows (Schemas) screen.
-All the settings in the currently selected Schema can be edited in the Schema Editor which is selected via the "Edit Schema" menu item in the Flows Actions button.

-- Previously referred to as a "Randomization Preset", a Schema is a collection of settings used for creating mixes, 'flows' and for in-mix randomization. - There are over 40 different settings in each one, described below.
+- Schemas are found in the Schemas screen.
+All the settings in the currently selected Schema can be edited in the Schema Editor which is selected via the "Edit Schema" menu item in the Schema Actions button. - There are over 40 different settings in each one, described below.
 These range from Template selections (including ones you have made), Sound & FX preset selections (again including ones you have made) right through to Cut-up rules and the number of cells/tracks in an auto mix. - Each Schema can have completely different settings, too, meaning they can be configured exactly as you want whether you want to change just one setting or all of them is up to you. - Randomization can be used in a number of places in Wotja and the randomization parameters in a Schema determine how it is used.
 Examples of this are how the mixes in 'flows' and Albums are created and whether e.g. text is displayed on screen in Flow Player and/or the Playlist Player Fullscreen mode.
-They are also used to determine how mix Cells are populated with templates when using the Random function in Wotja, how TTM Generator text randomization is applied to mixes and how Cut-up is generated in the Text Editor screen plus a lot more, too. - Select a Schema: - □ Documents > Flows Screen > File Button - Rename / Delete / Duplicate a Schema: - □ Documents > Flows Screen > 1 Actions Menu > Rename / Delete / Duplicate - Save a Schema: - Tap the 1 Schema Save/Exit button for a pop-up menu where you can save changes to the current Schema or to save as another one (i.e. create your own!).
+They are also used to determine how mix Cells are populated with templates when using the Random function in Wotja, how TTM Generator text randomization is applied to mixes and how Cut-up is generated in the Text Editor screen plus a lot more, too. - Select a Schema: - □ Documents > Schemas Screen > File Button - Rename / Delete / Duplicate a Schema: - Documents > Schemas Screen > 1 Actions Menu > Rename / Delete / Duplicate - Save a Schema: - Tap the 1 Schema Save/Exit button for a pop-up menu where you can save changes to the current Schema or to save as another one (i.e. create your own!).